 Ugandan law provides for up to a life sentence for same-sex intercourse.
 (The new Anti-Homosexuality Act of 2014, before it was overturned, also provided for a life sentence for anyone who “touches another person with the intention of committing the act of homosexuality.”
 That law also provided for sentences of five to seven years for “promoting homosexuality” and for any action that “in any way abets homosexuality and related practices.”)

 Here are some ways to give a boost to the struggle to release these prisoners and to repeal all anti-homosexuality laws:

 - Support Amnesty International, which campaigns for some LGBT prisoners, most recently Jean-Claude Roger Mbede in Cameroon and Philip Mubiana and James Mwape in Zambia.

-- Donate to the St. Paul’s Foundation for International Reconciliation and its Spirit of 76 Worldwide project, which seeks the repeal of anti-homosexuality laws currently on the books in 76-plus countries.
+- Donate to the St. Paul’s Foundation for International Reconciliation, which seeks the repeal of anti-homosexuality laws currently on the books in 76-plus countries.

 - Sign online petitions for the release of LGBTI prisoners at allout.org.

 Of necessity, the lists above omit many types of injustices that confront LGBTI people worldwide.
 Here are a few of the omissions:

 The lists above do not include people who were executed in one of the seven countries where homosexual activity is a capital crime.
 (In Iran, three people were executed in 2011 for homosexual activities, according to Amnesty International.)